S1-MMAlign: A Large-Scale, Multi-Disciplinary Dataset for Scientific Figure-Text Understanding

-To address this, we release \textbf{S1-MMAlign}, a comprehensive foundational corpus designed to ground scientific intelligence.
-Beyond scale, our core contribution lies in a novel \textbf{AI-driven semantic enhancement pipeline}.
-We construct over \textbf{15.5 million} image-text pairs where raw visual signals are fused with paper-level context (e.g., abstracts, citations) to generate dense, scientifically rigorous descriptions.
-Sourced from open-access repositories (e.g., arXiv, bioRxiv \cite{sever2019biorxiv}), S1-MMAlign transforms sparse scientific figures into self-contained knowledge units, enabling models to learn not just \textit{what} a figure looks like, but \textit{why} it is scientifically significant.
+Despite recent advancements, existing scientific figure datasets remain severely limited by these semantic and structural gaps.
+As detailed in \textbf{Table \ref{tab:comparison}}, earlier efforts often restrict their scope to specific domains (e.g., Computer Science in SciCap \cite{hsu2021scicap} and M-Paper \cite{lin2023sciscinet}) or focus predominantly on single modalities like simple charts.
+Even large-scale, multi-disciplinary collections (such as MMArxiv \cite{del2024mmarxiv}) overwhelmingly rely on raw, uncurated captions that fail to capture the complex visual reasoning required for rigorous scientific analysis.

+To directly overcome these deficiencies, we release \textbf{S1-MMAlign}, one of the largest full-discipline scientific multimodal data resources to date.
+Built from 2.5 million open-access academic papers, the dataset contains over \textbf{15.5 million} high-quality native figure-text pairs, marking a notable leap in scale and data granularity.
+As illustrated by the diverse samples in Figure \ref{fig:teaser}, S1-MMAlign encompasses a wide array of visual modalities across various scientific domains.
+Our core contribution is a novel context-aware figure-text alignment enhancement framework that fuses visual signals with paper-level context (e.g., abstracts, citation contexts).
+By combining full-discipline breadth, unprecedented scale, and MLLM-enriched recaptioning, S1-MMAlign mitigates the weak alignment of raw scientific captions, transforms sparse figures into self-contained knowledge units, and enables models to learn both the visual features and the underlying scientific significance of the content.

-To analyze the disciplinary diversity of S1-MMAlign, we aggregated high-cardinality source tags into major scientific domains. \textbf{Figure \ref{fig:subject_dist}} illustrates the final distribution of the corpus, which ensures a holistic representation of scientific knowledge.
+To characterize the comprehensive composition of S1-MMAlign, we analyzed both the origins of the multimodal data and its subsequent disciplinary diversity. \textbf{Figure \ref{fig:subject_dist}} illustrates the distribution of the corpus across aggregated scientific domains and raw data sources, ensuring a holistic representation of scientific knowledge.